 Don’t get me wrong, when my friends and I do it, I find sitting around and talking fascinating.
-But I don’t like too much of it in my fiction.
-You may have heard several writing teachers saying that kitchens, dining rooms, living rooms, airplanes, and cars are especially dangerous settings in fiction.
+But I don’t like too much of it in my story pacing.
+When characters chit-chat, that’s passive action.
+You may have heard several writing teachers saying that kitchens, dining rooms, living rooms, airplanes, and cars are especially dangerous settings for story pacing.
 Why?
 Because they limit action to one of very few things.
-Mainly, people in these settings tend to…sit around and talk.
+Mainly, people in these settings tend to … sit around and talk.

 Talking in fiction SHOULD accomplish many things.
-Good dialogue reveals character objective and motivation, characterizes our fictional people and deepens our understanding of them, and it pits them against one another, creating conflict.
-In the hands of lesser scribes, though, lots of dialogue tends to be one giant info-dump.
+Good dialogue reveals character objective and motivation, characterizes our fictional people and deepens our understanding of them.
+Often, it pits them against one another, creating conflict.
+In the hands of lesser scribes, though, lots of dialogue tends to be one giant info-dump (which leads to more passive action, per the balance of action and information).
 The writer has realized that their reader doesn’t have all the information necessary to continue the story, so they play catch-up and rationalize to themselves that, just because there are quotation marks around it, it’s not an info-dump or blatant backstory.

 “Well, as you know, son, your mother was very ill last year and, at that time, she left you a box of belongings.
 I know you have been longing to get in there, but…”